 This War of Mine

 For all the stress that some survival games can press on you, nothing compares to the harrowing 2D adventure.
 As you’ll find out in our This War of Mine review, the game offers a very different breed of survival.
 It’s a depiction of a group of civilians’ struggling to stay alive in their war-ravaged country.
 Trapped in a besieged house, pinned down by snipers, and attacked by other survivors looking to take what you’ve found, it’s a game of traumatic decisions and life-or-death consequences.
+It’s the side of conflict that few war games truly deal with.

 Each of your randomly-generated survivors have backstories, providing them with abilities for survival.
 Ex-firemen are fitter and stronger, while those who used to cook professionally can now feed the starving.
 But heading out into the world to find the things you need – medicine, ingredients, scrap to make beds – could bring you face-to-face with those willing to kill.
 And turning a survivor into a murderer leads to misery, depression, and – if not treated well – suicide.